 Beverly Alexander is the founding director of the Cleantech to Market program and a former senior VP at Pacific Gas & Electric Company, in charge of the largest energy efficiency, solar, and demand response programs in the U.S. She has also worked as a consultant on clean energy solutions.
 She serves as an advisor to the Berkeley Energy & Resources Collaborative.

 Meet more faculty whose research and teaching focuses on energy and cleantech.

 Energy Institute at Haas

 The Berkeley Energy & Resources Collaborative (BERC) is a multidisciplinary network that connects students from multiple schools, programs, and labs at UC Berkeley.
-In addition to holding workshops on such topics as the future of transportation and designing for sustainability, and women in green industries, club offerings include an annual Energy Summit, Resources Roundtable, Cleanweb Hackathon, and Innovation Expo.
+In addition to holding workshops on such topics as the future of transportation and designing for sustainability, and women in green industries, club offerings include an annual Energy Summit, and a Cleanweb Hackathon.

 BERC also offers BERC Innovative Solutions (BIS)—a consulting program led by students from across UC Berkeley’s top graduate departments, providing experiential learning in addressing strategic energy and resource opportunities and challenges, including sustainable investing.
 Clients have included Siemens, Calpine, and Bloom Energy.

 Students leverage the BERC experience and network, the Berkeley Haas Alumni Network, and the Career Management Group’s relationship manager and industry specialist for energy to pursue careers, with hirers including Bloom Energy, Chevron, PG&E, and Tesla.